nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### What is finding stalls and reviews feature about?

-This feature is used to find stalls and reviews in `AddressBook` by name and/ or by tags.
+This feature is used to find stalls and reviews in FoodWhere by name and/or by tags.
 It uses the following two commands:
 * `sfind`: Finds stalls
 * `rfind`: Finds reviews